Overview of the Oregon CPA CPE Requirements

 - Minimum standards of audits and revisions of Oregon municipal corporations

-It should be noted that no more than 8 of the required 24 hours may be in courses relating to Generally Accepted Auditing Standards and Procedures.
+Overall, no more than 8 of the 24 hours may be from courses on Generally Accepted Auditing Standards and Procedures.

 Credit Limitations and Calculation

-Formal presentations are a valid method for obtaining CPE credit in Oregon, as are authorship and subsequent publication of written materials.
-The maximum credit allowed for instruction and authorship combined is 50% of the maximum required credits per recertification period (40 CPEs).
-However, instructors may not obtain credit for repetitive instances of instruction unless the material has been changed significantly.
-Authorship credit is allowed only for the first instance of publication of a work.
-Instructors, discussion leaders or speakers will receive CPE credit for preparation time up to two times the length of the actual presentation as well as the time of presentation.
+Formal presentations are a valid method, as per the Oregon CPA CPE requirements.
+So are authorship and subsequent publication of written materials.
+Though CPAs can only earn 50% of the maximum required credits each renewal period through instruction and authorship combined.
+However, instructors may not obtain credit for repetitive instances of instruction unless they’ve significantly changed the material.
+And furthermore, authorship credit applies only to the first instance of publication of a work.
+For calculation, instructors will receive CPE credit for prep time up to twice the length of presentation.
+They also receive credit for presentation time itself.

-Licensees who are enrolled in relevant higher education courses can claim credit hours.
+Licensees enrolled in relevant higher education courses can claim credit hours.
 15 hours are allotted to each semester hour, and 10 hours for every quarter hour taken.
-Non-credit university courses are set at a rate of 50 minutes of credit per qualifying hour of classroom time.
+Non-credit university courses afford 50 minutes of credit per qualifying hour of classroom time.

-Non-technical subjects are limited to 16 credits per recertification period, and the hours may not be carried forward in order to meet requirements of subsequent recertification cycles.
+Non-technical subjects may not exceed 16 credits per recertification period.
+And the hours do not carry forward to meet requirements of the next renewal cycle.

-Practice review credit is limited to 2 hours per instance, and only 16 total hours per recertification period will be accepted as valid credit.
+Practice review credit is limited to 2 hours per instance.
+Furthermore, only 16 total hours per renewal period count as valid credit.

-Self-study credit must be approved by NASBA’s Quality Assurance Service (QAS) in order to qualify as an acceptable method of continuing professional education.
+Self-study credit must be approved by NASBA’s Quality Assurance Service (QAS) in order to qualify as an acceptable CPE method.

-Licensees who serve as members of the Oregon Joint Ways and Means Legislative Committee shall be allowed to claim a maximum of 16 hours of CPE credit for performance of their services.
-Licensees who review reports for the GFOA Certificate of Achievement program shall be allowed up to 16 hours of the total CPE requirement for the recertification period.
+Licensees serving as members of the Oregon Joint Ways and Means Legislative Committee can claim 16 CPE hours for services.
+Licensees who review reports for the GFOA Certificate of Achievement program can claim 16 CPE hours each renewal period.

-Once the first full hour of CPE has been completed, credits may be obtained in half-hour (25-minute) increments.
+Once licensees have completed the first full hour of CPE, credits may be obtained in half-hour (25-minute) increments.

 Other Policies and Exemptions